Stanford’s Relationships with Native Peoples

 Native American Studies

-Born out of student organizing and advocacy, NAS introduces students to a broad range of approaches to the academic study of Native American people, history, and culture.
+Part of the Center for Comparative Studies in Race and Ethnicity, NAS introduces students to a broad range of approaches to the academic study of Native American people, history, and culture.

 Native American Cultural Center